 commissioned paintings to adorn their walls.
 No longer constrained by the

-tastes of the nobility, the new Dutch style depicted their lifestyles, interior
+tastes of the nobility, the new Dutch style depicted their families, interior

 design and fashion choices, similar to the way people post Instagram images